Bombshells After Close: When Critical Security Gaps Emerge Weeks Later

 Mitigation Playbook

-Red‑Team Smoke Tests: Execute external pen tests pre‑close to uncover real‑world exploitation paths.
+Red‑Team Smoke Tests: Conduct external penetration tests before closing to reveal actual exploitation routes.

-30‑Day Security Sprint: Mandate a post‑close rapid‑response team to remediate high‑risk gaps before cyber adversaries strike.
+30‑Day Security Sprint: A post‑close rapid‑response team must operate to fix high‑risk security gaps before cyber adversaries launch their attacks.